Chester75321/GenEpi/README.md

 | rs449647_AB rs429358_AA     |                                       5.1231 |     0.1535 |             0.2060 | APOE        |
 | rs769449_AA                 |                                       5.0747 |     0.1647 |             0.6648 | APOE        |
 | rs77301115_AA rs11668327_AB |                                       4.6171 |     0.2092 |             0.2418 | TOMM40      |

+The first column lists each feature by its RSID and the genotype (denoted as RSID_genotype), the pairwise epistatis features are represented using two SNPs.
+The last column describes the genes where the SNPs are located according to the genomic coordinates.
+We used a star sign to denote the epistasis between genes.
+The p-values of the &chi;<sup>2</sup> test (the quantitative task will use student t-test) are also included.
+The odds ratio significantly away from 1 also indicates whether the features are potential causal or protective genotypes.
+Since low genotype frequency may cause unreliable odds ratios, we also listed this information in the table.

 ## Meta
 Chester (Yu-Chuan Chang) - chester75321@gmail.com